 The day was getting longer and longer.
 We ended our day of exploring with Old Town.
 The sunset was just right with the golden light all over the rooftops.
 We climbed up the viewing deck which was the highlight of my day!
 The view is excellent - Castle Square, Sigismund's Column, Old Town's walls, over Vistula to Praga ...
 Don't miss this out if you're there.

 I went out again after the sunset to take some night shots.
 I ended up in this fancy Podwale Bar (& Books) with a glass of whisky in my hand like a true manly man that I am ;).
-I'm not a huge whisky guy so I tried Japanese for the first time.
-I quite enjoyed Nikka - From the Barrel.
+I tried Japanese for the first time and I quite enjoyed Nikka - From the Barrel.
 I decided I'm going to take the lady with me the next night.

 We covered lots on the first day so we slept a big longer the next morning.
 The plan was visiting the Copernicus Science Centre, which should take us quite a while.
 We started with breakfast in the Old Town and a peek inside St. John's Archcathedral.
 Exiting Plac Zamkowy, we strolled through Krakowskie Przedmiescie - one of the best known and most prestigious streets of Warsaw, surrounded by historic palaces, churches and manor-houses.